 You are here

-David A. Keene is the Opinion Editor of The Washington Times, the nation’s largest conservative newspaper and the author of the book Shall Not Be Infringed:The New Assaults on Your Second Amendment, out this September.
+David A. Keene is an Editor at Large at The Washington Times, the nation’s largest conservative newspaper and the author of the book Shall Not Be Infringed:The New Assaults on Your Second Amendment, out this September.

 While serving as President of the National Rifle Association (NRA), Keene, along with NRA’s Executive Vice President Wayne LaPierre, led the “All-In” Campaign to elect Second Amendment supporters to federal and state office in 2012 and worked tirelessly to keep the U.S. from adopting further gun control legislation in 2013.
 NRA membership grew from four to five plus million members during his two traditional one-year terms.
 Keene remains on the NRA board and chairs the Publications Policy Committee and the National School Shield program.